 Because St. Louis had lost to Pittsburgh, the Dodgers edged into first place by a half game.
 That five-inning victory on September 29 was crucial, as the final tally on October 2 showed the Dodgers winning the pennant by just one game.

 In March 1950, Kuczek went to spring training with the Braves at Bradenton, Florida.
-Although Al Dark had been dealt to the New York Giants in the off-season, it was newly acquired Gene Mauch from the Dodgers and Buddy Kerr from the Giants that battled for the starting berth at shortstop that spring.
+Although Al Dark had been dealt to the New York Giants in the off-season, it was newly acquired Gene Mauch from the Chicago Cubs and Buddy Kerr from the Giants that battled for the starting berth at shortstop that spring.
 Kuczek saw little action in the spring training games and was optioned to the Braves farm team in Denver of the Class A Western League.

 After Kuczek hit .301 at Denver during the 1950 season, the Braves recalled him that September, but only so that he could report to spring training in 1951.
 "While waiting for my next year's contract, I was notified that my contract was sold to Atlanta.
 They sent me a contract offering $400 per month, which I turned down.
 Being married and with a child to support, I opted to go on the voluntarily retired list," recalled Kuczek, explaining his departure.
-The Braves wanted to send him to their Double-A farm club in Atlanta (Southern Association) rather its Triple-A club in Milwaukee.
+The Braves wanted to send him to their Double-A farm club in Atlanta (Southern Association) rather than its Triple-A club in Milwaukee.

 As a 26-year-old shortstop in the spring of 1951 with only Single-A experience, Kuczek recognized the long odds of ever making the Braves team.
-As it turned out, a 24-year-old rookie named Johnny Logan won the starting shortstop job that spring and held onto the job for the next nine years.
+As it turned out, a 25-year-old rookie named Johnny Logan won the starting shortstop job that spring and held onto the job for the next nine years.

 While at Colgate University, Kuczek had married Clara Pikul in 1947.
 They raised five children, three daughters (Pamela, Kathy, and Beth Lea) and two sons (Douglas and Stephen).
 The Kuczek family lived in Schenectady, New York where the former ballplayer worked thirty-two years in the radiation protection field for the Knolls Atomic Power Laboratory.